 Launched in 1992 and operational from 1994, the National Stock Exchange marked the revolution of electronic trading in India.
-Through secure and accessible technology, the NSE replaced familiar open-outcry trading with an automated order-matching system that allowed for speed and transparency of the trading process.
+Through secure and accessible technology, the NSE replaced the traditional open-outcry trading with an automated order-matching system that enabled faster and more transparent trading.

-The NSE changed the trading process for everyone to improve their trading results.
+The NSE transformed the trading process by making it more efficient and accessible.
 An order-driven system improved the truly real-time price discovery and limited errors for all investors.
 This shift maximised the participation of institutional investors and improved liquidity in the market.

 The NSE’s key index is the Nifty 50, which is calculated based on 50 large-cap stocks.
 Over the years, it became a key trading venue in India’s financial markets.

-Founded in 1875, the Bombay Stock Exchange stands as one of the oldest stock exchanges in Asia.
+Founded in 1875, the BSE stands as one of the oldest stock exchanges in Asia.
 The BSE has maintained its legacy while incorporating new technologies, which has allowed it to stay relevant in today’s fast-paced trading environment.
 Though the BSE began as a physical trading platform, it has embraced electronic trading over recent decades

 When asking ‘what is BSE’ it is essential to recognise that this exchange symbolises the rich heritage of Indian commerce.
 Its index, the Sensex, includes 30 major companies and reflects the overall economic health of the market.